-Packing list when traveling to Uganda
+Packing list for travelling to Uganda

-Any travel literature you advise me to read?
+Any travel literature it's advisable to read?

 Your roadtrip rental car is equipped with the latest Bradt Travel Guide.
 When it comes to Uganda, we think the Bradt Travel Guide is the best.
 Mammals of East Africa and Birds of East Africa are also great travel guides for your safari in Uganda.

 Stocking up on supplies for some serious bush cooking